Skip to content ↓

 For Geography in particular:

 • Content is always carefully situated within existing schemas.
 For example, map skills cannot be covered in a single task, concepts of map skills are built on methodically and logically over time through careful planning.
-In early years pupils begin to identify features of their local area, in KS1 pupils apply directional vocabulary to features and by KS2 pupils use map symbols and grid references on OS maps to describe the location of features.
+In the early years, pupils begin to identify features of their local area.
+In KS1, pupils apply directional vocabulary to features and in KS2, pupils use map symbols and grid references on OS maps to describe the location of features.

 • Vertical concepts are used within lessons to connect aspects of learning.
 For example, when learning about migration, pupils will review population structures, natural hazards and types of settlement when looking at the reasons why people voluntarily or forcibly move from one place to another.